nextstrain/docs.nextstrain.org/src/tutorials/nextstrain-walkthrough.rst

 -  identify the necessary input files to perform a genomic epidemiology analysis with Nextstrain
 -  run commands in Nextstrain’s bioinformatics toolkit including Augur and Nextclade to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online
 -  inspect and understand the contents of Nextstrain toolkit command outputs
--  visualize and interpret a phylogenetic tree produced by Nextstrain’s bioinformatics toolkit using Auspice or `auspice.us <https://auspice.us>`__
+-  visualize and interpret a phylogenetic tree produced by Nextstrain’s bioinformatics toolkit using `auspice.us <https://auspice.us>`__

 Introduction
 ============